Gamba: Marry Gaussian Splatting with Mamba for single view 3D reconstruction: Method

 \subsection{GambaFormer}

+Given a set of multi-view images and their paired camera pose $\{\bbx_i,\pi_i\}$ of a 3D object, Gamba first transforms the reference image $\bbx_{\text{ref}}$ and pose $\pi_{\text{ref}}$ into condition tokens.
+These tokens are then concatenated with the learnable 3DGS tokens to predict a set of 3D Gaussians.
+Subsequently, the predicted Gaussians are rendered into 2D multi-view images using the given camera poses $\{\pi\}$.
+This rendering process employs the differentiable rasterizer of 3DGS~\cite{kerbl20233d}, enabling direct supervision of the multi-view rendering output by the provided ground-truth images $\{\bbx\}$ at both reference and novel viewpoints through image space reconstruction loss.

-\textbf{Image Tokenizer.} Parallel to previous work~\cite{adobelrm}, the reference RGB image $\bbx\in \mathbb{R}^{c \times H \times W}$ is tokenized with a visual transformer (ViT) model DINO v2~\cite{dinov2}, which has demonstrated robust feature extraction capability through self-supervised pre-training, to extract both semantic and spatial representations of a sequence of tokens $X \in \mathbb{R}^{L \times C}$, with a length of $L$ and channel dimensions as $C$.
+\textbf{Condition image tokens.} The reference view $\bbx \in \mathbb{R}^{H \times W \times 3}$ is tokenized using the visual transformer (ViT) model DINO~\cite{dinov2}, which has demonstrated robust feature extraction capabilities in previous large reconstruction models (LRM)~\cite{adobelrm, zou2023triplane}.
+This process extracts the reference image $\bbx$ into a sequence of tokens $\mathbf{X} \in \mathbb{R}^{K \times C}$, characterized by a length of $K$ and channel dimensions $C$.

-\textbf{Camera Condition.} As the camera poses $\pi_{\text{ref}}$ of the reference images vary across sampled 3D objects in training phase, we need to embed the camera features as a condition for our GambaFormer.
-We construct the camera matrix with the 12 parameters containing the rotation and translation of the camera extrinsic and 4 parameters $[fx, fy, cx, cy]$ denoting the camera intrinsic, which are further transformed into a high-dimensional camera embedding $T$ with a multi-layer perceptron (MLP).
-Note that Gamba does not depend on any canonical pose, and the ground truth $\pi$ is only applied as input during training for multi-view supervision.
+\textbf{Condition camera tokens.} Given the variability of camera poses $\pi_{\text{ref}}$ across the sampled 3D objects during the training phase, it is essential to embed camera features as a condition in our GambaFormer.
+Following the precedent settings in LRM~\cite{adobelrm}, we construct the camera matrix using 12 parameters that include the rotation and translation components of the camera extrinsics and 4 parameters $[fx, fy, cx, cy]$ representing the camera intrinsics.
+These parameters are then transformed into a high-dimensional camera embedding $\mathbf{T} \in \mathbb{R}^{C}$ via a multi-layer perceptron (MLP).
+It is important to note that Gamba does not rely on any canonical pose, and the ground truth $\pi$ is required solely as input during training for multi-view supervision.

-\textbf{Predicting from 3DGS tokens.} In the GambaFormer architecture, as shown in Fig.\ref{fig:overall_gambaformer}, inputs are segmented into three distinct segments: the camera embedding $T$, reference image tokens $X$, and a set of learnable 3DGS embeddings $E \in \mathbb{R}^{N \times D}$, with $N$ representing the total number of 3DGS tokens, typically set to $N = 16384$, and $D$ is the hidden dimension of each Gamba blocks.
+\textbf{Expanding image as 3DGS tokens.} To effectively reconstruct a 3D object using a set of Gaussians, our framework necessitates the prediction of a substantial number of 3D Gaussians.
+Achieving a sufficient count of Gaussians is essential for accurately fitting a 3D object.
+Previous methods~\cite{zou2023triplane, agg} have resorted to a two-stage training framework to manage the considerable memory overhead associated with long token sequences, which initially trained a network with capability of predicting up to $L=4096$ Gaussians, and then trained a super-resolution network enhances the resolution of the output from the first stage to $L=16384$.